*The shop has since shifted to 102B Hutton Lane, Penang*

 Diners can opt to slowly enjoy their food at the two dining sections – non-airconditioned indoor area or take pleasure in their meals at the outdoor space amidst the cooking area.

 For a good start, we sampled a cup of Cha Yen (Thai Milk Tea), a concoction that came strong and thick prepared with milk and tea.
 Another milk drink is the Cha Khiao (Thai Green Tea Latte).

 The Khao Kha Moo (signature stewed pork knuckle rice) priced at RM7 is also among the rice dishes.
-It was a generous portion with white rice, tender braised meat lined with a little fat, braised hard-boiled egg, blanched greens and salted vegetables.
-A plate of moderately hot chilli sauce made from fresh green and red chillies is readily available for you to spice up the dish.
+It was a generous portion with white rice, tender braised meat lined with a little fat, braised hard-boiled egg, blanched greens, and salted vegetables.
+A plate of moderately hot chili sauce made from fresh green and red chilies is readily available for you to spice up the dish.